Bulls Gap, Tennessee

 Bulls Gap is a town in Hawkins County, Tennessee, United States.
 The population was 756 at the 2020 census.
-It is part of the Kingsport–Bristol (TN)–Bristol (VA) Metropolitan Statistical Area, which is a component of the Johnson City–Kingsport–Bristol, TN-VA Combined Statistical Area – commonly known as the "Tri-Cities" region.
+It is part of the Metropolitan Statistical Area, which is a component of the Johnson City-Kingsport-Bristol, TN-VA Combined Statistical Area – commonly known as the "Tri-Cities" region.

 The downtown area is listed on the National Register of Historic Places as the Bulls Gap Historic District.

 The town was named for the famous gunsmith, John Bull, who made his home in the gap of mountains.

 Geography

 Bulls Gap is located at 36°15′33″N 83°4′46″W (36.259094, -83.079507).

 According to the United States Census Bureau, the town has a total area of 1.2 sqmi, all of it land.

 History

 In November 1864, a small Civil War battle was fought here.
 The Battle of Bull's Gap was a Confederate victory, with John C. Breckinridge the victorious general.